laura3668/socialdata-laura.github.io/index.markdown

 **Europe** and **Oceania** have consistently had the highest average life expectancies.
 Countries like Monaco, where life expectancy reached 86.5 years in 2020, and Australia, averaging over 83 years, reflect the quality of their healthcare systems, stable government, and comprehensive welfare programs.
 According to the [World Bank](https://data.worldbank.org/indicator/SP.DYN.LE00.IN), many European nations have had a life expectancy near or above the 80-year mark throughout the 21st century, as a result of their sustained investment in public health and social infrastructure.

-In recent years, **Asia** have seen rapid improvements.
+In recent years, **Asia** has seen rapid improvements.
 Over the last two decades, countries like Japan, Singapore, and South Korea have dramatically extended lifespans.
 The reasoning being their cutting-edge medical care, populations with some of the world’s highest education levels, and public health systems that proactively tackle everything from aging populations to pandemic threats.
 For instance, South Korea’s average life expectancy rose from around 75.9 years in 2000 to 83.5 years in 2020, placing it among the world’s leaders ([OECD Health Statistics](https://www.oecd.org/health/health-data.htm)).

 **North America**, long known for its high life expectancy, experienced a more complex change.
 While countries like Canada have maintained relatively stable numbers, the United States has seen stagnation—and even slight declines—especially in during the COVID-19 pandemic.
 In 2020, U.S. life expectancy dropped by nearly 1.8 years, the largest single-year decline since World War II, primarily due to the pandemic and widening health inequities ([CDC](https://www.cdc.gov/nchs/pressroom/nchs_press_releases/2021/202107.htm)).